Abdul-Qoyyum/demo-care/README.md

 ## About this repository
-Home-care is a simple react application that provides an overview of observations between caregivers and **care recipients** (older adults). ([HERE](https://home-care-report.herokuapp.com/) is a link to the demo version
+[demo-care](https://demo-care.herokuapp.com/) is a simple react application that provides an overview of observations between caregivers and **care recipients** (older adults).
-)

 These could be anything from the recording of their mood (happy, sad, bored, confused) to what they drank today (1 pint of water).